Late model truck engine problems grow - expensively

 With my truck last year, I was on a 400 mile trip with about 50 miles to run.
 I decided to pull over in a small town for a break.
 As I was part way through a U turn, doing about 5 mph, the engine stumbled and cut out.

 Power steering dropped out, but luckily I was able to bring the truck to a stop just in time to avoid smashing into a curb.
 Started the truck again, and you know, this problem has never happened since.

 However, the problem I have now I feel is a wear problem.
 Do you think with lots of miles, I headed for an expensive repair?

 The engine would idle perfectly, but as soon as you put your foot on the gas pedal, the rpm's seem to rise a bit slower than it use too.

-I feel your trial of Mega Power will introduce a self fix to your problem wear and tear is causing as a - your engine problem.
+I feel your trial of Mega Power will introduce a self fix to wear and tear causing as your engine problem.
 Here's What I know from research.

 More... engine problem and solutions

 At higher revs the engine seemed to be slightly down on power.
 I'm thinking the problem was fuel delivery?
 I spent a lot of time looking at things in this area, and tired those truck stop additives.
 Ther's not much to them in the help.